 #6 Test and Revise Your DRP

 Test and revise your disaster recovery plans.
-You should regularly test your DRP to ensure that it is effective and up-to-date.
+You should regularly test your DRP to ensure that it is practical and up-to-date.
 This could involve things like simulated power outages or cyberattacks.
 Testing also allows you to identify any weaknesses in your plan so that you can address them before a real disaster strikes.
 Tests can include disaster recovery plan checklist tests, full interruption tests, parallel tests, and simulation tests.

 It’s important to remember that a disaster recovery plan is not a static document.
 It should be reviewed and updated on a regular basis to reflect changes in the business, such as new systems or data, or changes in the risks faced by the organization.